Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Monotonicity and proportionality of various perturbations

 where

-is the sum over all directed spanning trees $T_m$ rooted at node $m$ which contain the directed edge $j\rightarrow i$ (see Figure \ref{MonotonicityProof} for an example).
+is a sum over all directed spanning trees $T_m$ rooted at node $m$ in the set $\mathcal{Q}_{j\rightarrow i}$ of trees containing the directed edge $j\rightarrow i$ (see Figure \ref{SI_TreeSwapping} for an example).
 The quantity $w^{-}(T_m)$ is the product of all edge rates in this tree except for $W_{ij}$, which has been factored out (represented by the $^-$ superscript).
 Similarly, we have